 FT‑D2, FT‑D3 and OS‑EXT General Service Offering (“GSO”)

-NGTL will communicate the results of the ISO via bulletin (expected to be posted by April 10, 2026) to advise prospective customers of the remaining available Expansion Service (“Remaining Expansion Service”) in the Offering prior to the commencement of the GSO.
+NGTL will communicate the results of the ISO via bulletin (expected to be posted by July 2, 2026) to advise prospective customers of the remaining Available Service (“Remaining Expansion Service”) in the Offering, including the amount of such Available Service remaining for each Tranche, prior to the commencement of the GSO.
 Any FT-D3 requests that are submitted as part of the GSO will be allocated service along with all other service types participating in the GSO without any preferential treatment.

 Prospective FT-D2, FT-D3 and OS-EXT customers may participate in the GSO as follows: